v1ktor/betsson-qa-task/README.md

 The `api` folder is also split into logical parts, in this case into `error` and `pet`.
 Each of them contains `dto` and `data` folders.
-The `dto` folder contains the types for the requests and responses, and the `data` folder contains the data that is needed for the tests.
+The `dto` folder contains the types for the requests and responses, and the `data` folder contains the test data that is needed for the tests.

 The `config` folder contains test fixtures, which allows me to initialize POMs for UI tests and also use `apiBaseURL` whenever I need to make an API request.